dharrington/vscode-run-script/README.md

 ## JSON Commands

-Run the vscode.open command.
-You can run any built-in command this way.
-Note that built-in commands that take file paths need to use a file:/// URI.
+If **parseStdout** is enabled for a key binding command, the stdout of the script is interpreted as a JSON command.
+This is a mechanism for your scripts to cause effects on vscode.

+There are several built-in commands provided by this extension:

+Jump to line in the current file.

     {
-    "command": "vscode.open",
-    "args": "file:///path/to/file"
-  }

-There are a few built-in commands provided by this extension:

-  {
       "command": "goToLine",
       "line": 42
     }

+Open a file.

     {
       "command": "open",
       "path": "path/to/file"
     }

+Insert and/or replace text.

     {
       "command": "replaceText",
       "line": 42,
       "column": 5,
       "toLine": 45,
       "toColumn": 6,
       "text": "some text"
     }

+Show an informational message.
+Optionally, provide items the user can click.

     {
       "command": "showInformationMessage",
       "message": "It worked",
       "items": [
         "Choose one", "Choose two"
       ],
       "onChoose": {
         "command": "echo 'You chose ${choice}'",
         "showStdoutPopup": true
       }
     }

+Request user input from the quick pick control.

+    {
+      "command": "showQuickPick",
+      "items": [
+        "Choose one", "Choose two"
+      ],
+      "onChoose": {
+        "command": "echo 'You chose ${choice}'",
+        "showStdoutPopup": true
+      }
+    }

+Or, run any built-in vscode command.
+This runs the vscode.open command.
+You can run any built-in command this way.
+Note that built-in commands that take file paths need to use a file:/// URI.

+    {
+      "command": "vscode.open",
+      "args": "file:///path/to/file"
+    }

 Evaluate arbitrary javascript:

     {
       "code": "vscode.window.activeTextEditor.selection = new vscode.Selection(123, 0, 123, 0);"
     }

 Run multiple commands using an array:

     [
       {
           "command": ...
       },
       {
           "command": ...
       }
     ]

 ## Extras

+* Errors are logged to the 'Run-Script' output window.
-Command run-script.killAll: Terminate any previously started processes.
+* Command run-script.killAll: Terminate any previously started processes.

 ## Release Notes